SwiftStrike24/Crypto-Converter-app/implementation.md

     *   `AddCryptoModal.tsx`: Modal for searching and adding new cryptocurrencies.
     *   `ManageTokens.tsx`: Page for viewing and removing user-added custom tokens.
     *   `ChartPage.tsx`: A modern dashboard page for token analysis.
 It features a responsive two-column layout, with the main `TradingViewWidget` on the left and a detailed statistics sidebar on the right.
+    *   `TechnicalAnalysisPage.tsx`: A dedicated technical analysis dashboard.
+It mirrors the modern, two-column layout of the `ChartPage`, featuring the `TechnicalAnalysisWidget` in the main content area and the `TokenStats` component in a sidebar, providing a consistent and comprehensive analysis experience.
     *   `Header.tsx`, `Footer.tsx`: Standard layout components.
     *   `LivePrice.tsx`: Component for displaying real-time price updates.
     *   `TokenStats.tsx`: A detailed statistics panel displayed within the `ChartPage` sidebar.
 It shows key metrics like Market Cap, Volume, All-Time High/Low, and a visual progress bar for Circulating Supply.
 It features robust, locale-aware currency formatting.